Welcome to Canine and Equine

 applicants should note that the course is

-are now being taken for the AdvCertVPhys 2014-2016 course and for the Clinical Educator's Certificate.
+and for the AdvCertVPhys 2015-2017 course, and also for the Clinical Educator's Certificate.